 This first castle was destroyed in 1451, but rebuilt by 1459 as a much grander fortification.
 It was fought over during the Civil Wars, then badly damaged by Viscount Dundee, Bonnie Dundee and the Jacobites during the first uprising in 1689.

 After the 1715 Jacobite uprising, the Government decided to tighten its grip on the Highlands by building four fortified barracks in strategic locations.
-Ruthven Barracks was one of them, and all remains of the earlier castle were removed to make way for the structure you see today.
+Ruthven Barracks was one of them (another was Bernera Barracks in Glenelg), and all remains of the earlier castle were removed to make way for the structure you see today.
 The barracks took much longer to build than planned, and was finally completed in 1721 (see our Historical Timeline).

 The barracks were designed to house 120 troops, split between the two barrack blocks.
 Officers lived separately.
 The stables, standing slightly to the west of the rest of the barracks, were built in 1734 to house 28 horses for dragoons.
 By this time its strategic importance had been enhanced by the building of General Wade's military roads from Perth, Fort Augustus and Inverness that came together here.